zhengchang907/arm-oraclelinux-wls/dynamic-cluster/aadNestedTemplate.md

+{% include variables.md %}

-# Enable Azure Active Directory in an Existing WebLogic Server with Admin Server Instance
+# Apply Azure Active Directory ARM Template to {{ site.data.var.wlsFullBrandName }}

-This article introduces how to enable Azure Active Directory (AAD) to an existing WebLogic Server, with az cli.
+This page documents how to configure an existing deployment of {{ site.data.var.wlsFullBrandName }} with an existing Azure Active Directory Domain Service (AAD DS) using Azure CLI.

 ## Prerequisites